Ranked Robin

 Ranked Robin is ranked voting with a focus on keeping it simple and transparent for the general public and keeping it practical for real world elections.
 Now, with growing evidence of the many issues with Ranked Choice Voting there is a renewed need for a ranked method that comprehensively addresses these concerns and can produce the great results voters demand.

 Ranked Robin is a viable upgrade that Ranked Choice Voting advocates can adopt without dramatically altering their pitch.
-Ranked Robin confidently delivers on the many claims often falsely made about Ranked Choice Voting while sticking with the familiar ranked ballot with.
+Ranked Robin confidently delivers on the many claims often falsely made about Ranked Choice Voting while sticking with the familiar ranked ballot.

 Learn more about the issues with Ranked Choice Voting here.